-Norman Conquest brought to England in 1066.
-The Mitten family lived in Shropshire.
+Mitten is one of the thousands of new names that the Norman Conquest brought to England in 1066.
+The Mitten family lived in Mitton, in the West Riding of Yorkshire.
 Their name, however, is a reference to Moutons, in Calvados, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Mitten family

 The surname Mitten was first found in the West Riding of Yorkshire, but partly in Lancashire.
 The parish of Little Mitton in Lancashire played an important role in the family's lineage.
 "It gave name as early as the time of Richard I. to a knightly family, of whom Sir Ralphe de Little Mitton is mentioned in the Townley MSS."
 "Aighton [in Lancashire], under the name of Halghton, was granted by Ilbert de Lacy, prior to 1102, with other lands, to a family who is supposed to have taken the surname of Mitton."

 Literally the place name of Mitton means "farmstead where two rivers join," from the Old English words "mythe" + "tun."
 Great Mitton and Little Mitton collectively date back to the Domesday Book of 1086 where they were first listed as Mitune.
 Today, they are both in Lancashire, but historically they were in Yorkshire.

 One of the first records of the family was Alan and Jordan de Mitton who were listed in the Assize Rolls of Yorkshire in 1219 and then again in the Assize Rolls of Lancashire in 1246.